ivanjovanovic/coffee-cgol/README.md

 For seeing it in action, clone this repository and open index.html file in a fairly recent browser (IE9+, Chrome, Firefox, Safari should work).

+For playing with it you will need `Ruby` and `bundler` for start.
+Then just do

+`bundle install`

+and you'll get all gems you need.
+To run tests do

+`bundle exec rake jasmine`

+To run guard just do

+`guard`

+in the root of the project

 ------------------------------------
 Copyright (C) 2011 by Ivan Jovanovic (http://ivanjovanovic.com)